ysebo/Dayardan/README.md

 - Maven
 - PostgreSQL (if not using H2)

-### Setup Instructions
+## Setup and Installation
-1. Clone the repository:
+Clone the repository:
    ```sh
    git clone https://github.com/ysebo/Dayardan.git
    cd Dayardan
    ```
-2. Configure the database in application.properties:
+### Database-configuration:
+### Set profiles to switch between them : prod for PostgreSQL and dev for H2
 For dev(H2 Database)
 ```sh
   spring: